amiaopensource/av-python-carpentry/_episodes/05-aboutfiles.md

 > ## Python Syntax: Integers
 >
-> In python, integers consist of numbers `0` through `9` and nothing else.
-No decimal points.
-No quotation marks.
+> In Python, integers consist of numbers `0` through `9` and nothing else.
+> No decimal points.
+> No quotation marks.
 > You can do math with an integer: `2 + 2 = 4`
-> If an integer is used as a string, the math glues the strings together instead of calculating a new number: `'2' + '2' = '22'`
+> But, if you do the same math with strings, you will get a very different result: `'2' + '2' = '22'` {: .callout}

+> ## Numbers that don't act like numbers
+>
+> What are examples of numbers that you use that you wouldn't want to do math with?
+>
+> > ## Solution
+> > Barcodes often consist of numbers, but it wouldn't make sense to add 2 barcodes together, or compare them to see if one is larger than the other.
+> > It can be much easer to store barcodes as strings, despite how much they look like integers.
+> {: .solution}
-{: .callout}
+{: .challenge}

 We can adapt this code into a `for` loop to look at all of the files.